169P/NEAT: Physical characteristics

 169P is a low activity comet roughly about 5.0 km in diameter, with a rotation period lasting about 8.4 hours.
 It could have originated from the main asteroid belt.

 Orbit

-It last came to perihelion (closest approach to the Sun) on 9 July 2022.
-On 13 July 2022 passed 0.1395 AU from Venus.
-On 11 August 2026, it will pass 0.1672 AU from Earth and then come to perihelion on 21 September 2026.
+It came to perihelion (closest approach to the Sun) on 9 July 2022 and on 13 July 2022 passed 0.1395 AU from Venus.
+On 11 August 2026, it passed 0.1672 AU from Earth and reached perihelion on 21 September 2026.
+It will next come to perihelion on 1 December 2030.

 169P has a similar stable orbit with the smaller body P/ (SOHO), both avoiding close encounters with Jupiter.
 It is possible that both comets likely fragmented from a parent body a bit over 2,000 years ago.
 A further fragmentation even about 4,500 to 5,000 years ago could have produced the meteors of the alpha Capricornids meteor shower.
 The total estimated mass of the meteors is similar to that of the surviving comet.